seatable-data/api/dtable-web-v2.1/dtable-excel.md

 **Input Parameters**

 **workspace_id** _\[int, required]_
-> The ID of the workspace where your base is
+> The ID of the workspace where your base is.

 **name** _\[string, required]_
-> The name of the base
+> The name of the base.

 **table_name** _\[string, required]_
-> The name of the table which you are going to export
+> The name of the table which you are going to export.

 **view_name** _\[string, optional]_
 > The name of the view you are going to export.
 If not given, all the rows in the default view will be exported.